ChooTingFeng/ecliseinstaller/README.md

 NOTE! /activequests does not create a folder, instead, you will get the folder inside activequests, so to reimport, place exported files into a new folder called /activequests

 Example: script will create /XXXXX_ActiveQuests which inside has files
-to reimport, place as /activequests/XXXXX_ActiveQuests
+To reimport, place as /activequests/XXXXX_ActiveQuests which inside has files